ClarifiedSecurity/catapult/docs/40-how-to-customize.md

 - `docker-entrypoints` - Contains custom docker-entrypoint scripts that will run inside the container during `make start`.
 Refer to default [entrypoint](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/entrypoints) scripts for examples.
 The scripts are divided into two folders: `first-run` and `every-run`:
   - `first-run` - Contains scripts that will run only once when the container is started for the first time.
-  - `every-run` - Contains scripts that will run every time the container is started.
+  - `every-run` - Contains scripts that will run every time the running container is entered.
 Useful for an example when setting up the environment variables for each user session.

   **`docker-entrypoints` only supports `*.sh` files that get sourced by `zsh` shell.**

 - `makefiles` - Contains custom .makerc\* files specific to your organization or project.
 Refer to the default [.makerc](https://github.com/ClarifiedSecurity/Catapult/blob/main/.makerc) file for examples and the [Makefile](https://github.com/ClarifiedSecurity/Catapult/blob/main/Makefile#L3-L5) for different types of makefiles that get loaded if they exists.

+**Advanced users** can also take a look at the `.makerc` file to see how some variables are built and override them in their `custom/makefiles/.makerc-custom` or `custom/docker/docker-compose-custom.yml`

 - `scripts` - Contains custom scripts that can be used with the project.
 For example with `make` commands